US Financial Aid

 Waivers of SAP

-Students who are readmitted to their program may apply in writing to the Financial Aid Administrator for one-time waiver to continue receiving financial aid.
+Students who are readmitted to their program may apply in writing to the Financial Aid Administrator for a one-time waiver to continue receiving financial aid.
 The student should specify the exceptional circumstances that led to the poor academic performance and state the reasons why those circumstances will not affect future academic progress.
 Each case will be individually reviewed and the Financial Aid Administrator will use his or her professional judgment to determine if the original situation has been resolved to the point where the student can reasonably be expected to succeed and issue a one-time waiver of SAP for the next term.
 If the student still does not make satisfactory progress, then he or she will be ineligible for future aid.
 The decision of the Financial Aid Administrator may differ from the faculty’s decision to readmit the student in that a student may be readmitted to the program but may not be eligible for financial aid.

 Return of Title IV - R2T4 (Withdrawing from your course)